tu2-atmanand/task-board-docs/docs/Advanced/HowToContributeToTranslations.md

 This plugin supports below languages.
 You can help us improve the current language content or add more languages by following this doc.

+Task Board has a unique functionality wherein, users can directly update the interface strings from the translation file and reload obsidian to see the changes right away.
+Read more here : [How to update existing language](#how-to-update-existing-language-content).

+## Supported Languages Status

 | Language code  | Language name         | Native name         | Status |
 | -------------- | --------------------- | ------------------- | :----: |
 | `en` (default) | English               | English             |   ✅    |